Mark Cavendish: Personal life

 On 5 October 2013, Cavendish married model Peta Todd in London, making him stepfather to her son from a previous relationship.
 Cavendish and Todd have four children together.
-He has three homes: one on the Isle of Man, which he said will always be his real home; one in Ongar, Essex, and a training base in Quarrata, Tuscany, Italy.
-Their house in Essex was robbed at knifepoint in November 2021, and two men were jailed at Chelmsford Crown Court in February 2023 for their involvement in the robbery.
+He has three homes: one on the Isle of Man, which he said will always be his real home; one in Ongar, Essex; and a training base in Quarrata, Tuscany, Italy.
+The Cavendish family were robbed at knifepoint in their home in Essex in November 2021, and two men were jailed at Chelmsford Crown Court in February 2023 for their involvement in the robbery.

 In January 2015 Cavendish announced the creation of the Rise Above Sportive, a cyclosportive to be held in Chester and North Wales in August 2015.
 In November 2015, he was awarded an honorary doctorate in science by the University of Chester for his contribution to cycling.
 He was diagnosed with Epstein–Barr virus in April 2017 and spent months out of action before returning to race the 2017 Tour de France.
 In August 2018 he was diagnosed with the virus a second time and withdrew from training and racing to recuperate.